 - Try not to include any key pieces of information (such as your Social Security number or credit card numbers) in email.

 - Depending how much privacy you want, use products and services available now that do not collect and share or sell information about their users.
-There are now search engines, email providers, social networking sites, etc., that promise this kind of service—many of them for free.
+There are now search engines, email providers, etc., that promise this kind of service—many of them for free.

 Photo by Judy ** under Creative Commons.